Prethermalization without temperature: Introduction

-A natural conjecture is that the clean NMR experiment may be seeing a prethermal DTC \`{a} la Ref.~\cite{else_prethermal_2017}.
-However, the experiment prepares a weakly polarized initial state that is at an extremely high temperature (vastly in excess of the strength of the dipolar interactions in the crystal).
-This does not satisfy the requirement in ~\cite{else_prethermal_2017} for starting with a symmetry-broken initial state at a low-temperature with respect to $\Heff$.
+A natural conjecture is that the clean NMR experiment may be seeing a prethermal SSB DTC \`{a} la Ref.~\cite{else_prethermal_2017}.
+However, the experiment prepares a weakly polarized initial state that is at an extremely \emph{high} temperature (vastly in excess of the strength of the dipolar interactions in the crystal).
+This does not satisfy the requirement in ~\cite{else_prethermal_2017} for starting with a symmetry-broken initial state at a \emph{low}-temperature with respect to $\Heff$.

-Thus, the NMR results do not fit into any existing framework of Floquet (or prethermal) order, and call for a new theory.
-We identify the emergence of a long-lived approximately conserved quantity as the crucial missing ingredient.
+Thus, the NMR results do not fit into any existing framework of Floquet MBL (or prethermal) order, and call for a new theory.
+We identify \emph{the emergence of a long-lived approximately conserved quantity} as the crucial missing ingredient.
 The existence of this conserved quantity stabilizes the time crystalline behaviour and provides a prethermal window via a long timescale on which this conservation law is eventually destroyed.
 This conservation law may or may not be accompanied by the presence of approximate long-lived energy conservation (\emph{i.e.} the existence of a local time-independent $\Heff$) in previously identified prethermal phenomena, thereby extending these qualitatively.
 We also emphasize that the existence of this conservation law does not, in turn, require any (conventional) spontaneous symmetry breaking.

-For concreteness, here we consider short-range interacting one-dimensional spin 1/2 chains as a family of model systems to provide evidence confirming this picture.
-We find that the emergence of a conserved quantity can take on different guises.
 To make contact with the experiment, we arrange for the emergence of a long-lived $U(1)$ symmetry, that is approximately the total spin (or global magnetization $M$) along the $z$ direction.
 We primarily focus on cases where there is also long-lived energy conservation and hence an $\Heff$.
-In a subset of these cases, one can show that dynamics from initial states at \emph{infinite} temperature but non-zero magnetization density can nevertheless show non-trivial dynamics (such as long-lived oscillations of $M(t)$) for a long period of time, thereby allowing for the apparently oxymoronic notion of \emph{prethermalization without temperature}.
+Here one can show that dynamics from initial states at \emph{infinite} temperature but non-zero magnetization density can nevertheless show non-trivial dynamics (such as long-lived oscillations of $M(t)$) for a long period of time, thereby allowing for the apparently oxymoronic notion of \emph{prethermalization without temperature}.

 One of the insights deriving from our analysis is that a prethermal DTC signal is most stable for parameter values which may not have been a priori obvious.
 In particular, a well-known route to realizing an approximate $U(1)$ symmetry in a time-independent system is to apply a large magnetic field in the, say, $z$-direction~\cite{DimaPrethermal_rigorous}.
 However, as we discuss below, this is not as straightforward in some natural Floquet settings since the stroboscopic nature of the Floquet unitary does not allow for the accumulation of arbitrarily large phases.